-- to enable teachers to plan work that accurately addresses the learning needs of each pupil, by ascertaining what they need to learn next; - to enable teachers to record the attainment and progress of pupils; - to increase pupils' motivation by celebrating holistically their learning achievements both in and out of school and enabling them to understand what they have learned and what their next steps are.. - to help pupils recognise their targets that they are aiming for, and to understand the criteria of effective learning and achievement; - to enable teachers to provide timely information for parents and carers about their child's progress and target setting and to enable them to support the school and their child with their learning; - to provide the Head Teacher and the Senior Management Team with information that allows them to make judgements about the effectiveness of teaching and learning in the school.
+ullet to enable teachers to plan work that accurately addresses the learning needs of each pupil, by ascertaining what they need to learn next;

+to enable teachers to record the attainment and

+progress of pupils;

+• to increase pupils' motivation by celebrating holistically their learning achievements both in and out of school and enabling them to understand what they have learned and what their next steps are..

+• to help pupils recognise their targets that they are aiming for, and to understand the criteria of effective learning and achievement;

+• to enable teachers to provide timely information for parents and carers about their child's progress and target setting and to enable them to support the school and their child with their learning;

+• to provide the Head Teacher and the Senior Management Team with information that allows them to make judgements about the effectiveness of teaching and learning in the school.
-3 Planning for assessment

-To support our teaching, we use the 2014 National Curriculum which we supplement with additional resources to broaden and enhance the children's learning experiences .
+3 Planning for assessment To support our teaching, we use the 2014 National Curriculum which we supplement with additional resources to broaden and enhance the children's learning experiences.

-Pre Prep School - GL Assessment in Year 1 (summative) and teacher assessment using Classroom Monitor's formative assessment system 2016-17 and Baseline Teacher assessments (EYFS)
+Pre Prep School - PIRA, PUMA and independent writing end of term assessments in Reception-Year 2 (summative) and formative teacher assessments and Baseline Teacher assessments (EYFS)

-Prep School- GL Assessment Years 3-8 (summative) Classroom Monitor and teacher assessments (formative).
-Year 7 pupils also undertake a CAT4 cognitive abilities test which informs pupils learning and demonstrates a pupils future potential.
+Prep School- PIRA, PUMA and independent writing end of term assessments in Years 3-9 (summative) coupled with teacher assessments (formative).
+Year 6 pupils also undertake a CAT4 cognitive abilities test which informs pupils learning styles and demonstrates a pupils future potential.

-Upper School- In Year 9 pupils are summatively assessed using GL assessment in English and Maths.
-They are formatively assessed using teacher assessments and classroom monitor in most subjects with a summative assessment at the end of each topic.
-Where appropriate year nine are assessed using GCSE marks schemes.
+Upper School- In Year 9 pupils are summatively assessed through PIRA, PUMA and independent writing end of term assessments.
+They are formatively assessed using teacher assessments in most subjects with a summative assessment at the end of each topic.
+Where appropriate Year 9 are assessed using GCSE marks schemes.
 GCSE level students (Years 10 and 11 and in some subjects year 9) are assessed in line with syllabus requirements of attainment.
 Year 9 students also take CAT4 cognitive abilities test which provides GCSE indicators.